3MFConsortium/spec_production/3MF Production Extension.md

 ![component.png](images/alternatives.png)

 The \<alternatives> element group provides a way to specify alternative representations of a given model.
-For example, a 3MF with a low resolution object MAY be accepted by an application for previewing purposes but it MAY be rejected by a production printer.
+For example, a 3MF with a low resolution object MAY be accepted by an application for previewing purposes but it MAY be rejected by a printer.

 When this is used in conjunction with [the 3MF Secure Content Extension](https://github.com/3MFConsortium/spec_securecontent/blob/master/3MF%20Secure%20Content.md), some of those models might be protected with encryption and consumers might use an alterative representation were they have access.